hlascelles/karina_personal_website/pages/sk.md

 * Suwon Hwaseong Haenggung Palace (4.5 of 12,500) in Suwon Hwaseong Fortress (4.6 of 8,700) - 5.7k walk walk.
 Nearby: Yungneung and Geolleung Royal Tombs (4.5 of 1,900).
 * Namhansanseong Fortress Temporary Palace (4.4 of 1,700) in a fortress (4.4 of 2,200).
 * Sangdang Sanseong Fortress (4.5 of 3,300).
 Nearby: [pretty river](https://maps.app.goo.gl/z2mFA866TDNLWUkN7).
-* Gongju Gongsanseong Fortress (4.5 of 1,500).
-Neaarby: Muryeongwangneung Tomb of King Muryeong Tombs (4.3 of 2,600)
 * Gochangeupseong Fortress (4.4 of 3,300).
 Nearby: unesco Dolmens Gochang Dolmen Cluster (4.1 of 1,600) and Gochang Dolmen Cluster.
-* Jinjuseong Fortress (4.5 of 4,000).
-Nearby: Hallyeohaesang National Park and Boriam Temple (4.6 of 6,100)

 ### Caves:
 * Gosu Cave (4.2 of 5,700).
 Nearby: Sobaeksan National Park hike, [Chungju Lake cruise](https://maps.app.goo.gl/Wvcw3rkGaeaT8VJG7) (4.1 of 2,900).